PoisotLab/ms_straight_lines/manuscript.md

 where $b$ is a constant in $]0,1[$ representing the expected value of connectance.
-The assumption of a scaling exponent of $2$ can be relaxed [@Mart92], so that $L$ is not necessarily following the maximum number of links:
+The assumption of a scaling exponent of $2$ can be relaxed [@Mart92], so that $L$ is not in direct proportion to the maximum number of links:

 $$ L_{PL} = b\times S^a\,. $$ {#eq:pl}

-This power law model can be parameterized in many ways, including spatial scaling and species area relationships [@BrosOstl04].
+This "power law" model can be parameterized in many ways, including spatial scaling and species area relationships [@BrosOstl04].
 It is also a general case of the previous two models, encompassing both link-species scaling ($a=1, b\approx 2$) and the strict constant connectance ($a=2, 0<b<1$) depending on